Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-President Lincoln Mourned at the U.S. CapitolLying in state at the U.S. Capitol has been an American tradition since Senator Henry Clay died in 1852.
-But it was the body of Abraham Lincoln, the first president to be assassinated, which has forever hallowed the spot.
+President Lincoln Mourned at the U.S. CapitolLying in state at the U.S. Capitol has been an American tradition since Senator Henry Clay of Kentucky died in 1852.
+But it was the body of Abraham Lincoln, the first president to be assassinated, which has made this spot the most memorable.

 On April 19, 1865, President Lincoln's remains arrived here at 3:00 p.m., following a White House funeral and procession down Pennsylvania Avenue.
 While artillery thundered a salute, soldiers bore the coffin up the eastern steps where six and one-half weeks earlier he delivered his famous Second Inaugural Address.

 A New York Herald reporter contrasted the two events.
 "Then the President lived and now he lay in his coffin, murdered by an assassin.
 Then he spoke pious words of peace and good will, and of his steadfast determination to preserve the Union.
 Now he spoke still more powerfully in his death, and every man felt the force of the lesson..."

 The services in the great rotunda would be private on this day, but crowds had flocked to the grounds since morning, anticipating the great procession.
 One reporter noted, "The people gathered in groups, picnicked on the grass or covered the marble steps."

 Meanwhile, under the great dome workmen had draped the massive paintings and sculpture in black cloth, adding a black sash to the statue of George Washington.
 In the center of the room stood a catafalque, now ready to receive Lincoln's body.
 This small wooden platform later became modified to hold modern caskets, but on this day it was covered with black broadcloth trimmed with silver fringe and stars.
 To honor Lincoln, the wartime president, two muskets with bayonets and two sword bayonets stood crossed on either side.